What is the endocannabinoid system made up of?

 A brief but hopefully informative introduction to the endocannabinoid system and how medical cannabis can interact with it to achieve therapeutic effects.

-If you would like to learn more about the basics of medical cannabis, check out our entire New Patient series, and dive into our blog and education sections for more in-depth articles.
+If you would like to learn more about the basics of medical cannabis, check out our entire New Patient blog series, and dive into our blog and education sections for more in-depth articles.

 And, as always, make sure to consult with a specialist before making any decisions regarding your current treatment plan.